Climate bill’s unlikely beneficiary: US oil and gas industry

 To the industry, the new law signals Democrats are willing to work with them and to abandon the notion fossil fuels could soon be rendered obsolete, said Andrew Gillick with Enverus, an energy analytics company whose data is used by industry and government agencies.

 “The folks that think oil and gas will be gone in 10 years may not be thinking through what this means,” Gillick said.
-“Both supply and demand will increase over the decade.”
+“Both supply and demand will increase over the next decade.”

 The result would be more planet-warming carbon dioxide — up to 110 million tons (100 metric tons) annually — from U.S.-produced oil and gas by 2030, with most coming from fuel burned after export, according to some economists and analysts.
 Others predict smaller increases.